Frog Fruit

 Medicinal Summary

-Leaves - fever reducer, cough suppressant, reduces respiratory issues (tisane, smoke)
+Leaves - fever reducer, antimicrobial, cough suppressant, reduces respiratory issues (tisane, smoke)

 Lots of frog fruit.